Amancodes26/note-management-app/README.md

 ## Note Management App Backend

-This README provides documentation for the backend of the Note Management App.
+This README provides documentation for the setup of the Note Management App.
 The backend is built using Node.js and Express.js, and it handles the creation, retrieval, updating, and deletion of notes.

 ### Prerequisites